Simple Bruschetta

 Comments

 Thanks Heidi for reminding me that even though I am gluten intolerant, there still some things you can make that does not taste like cardboard.
 Schar makes a deli type gluten free bread that passes for French bread and worked well with your recipe.
-I'm Italian and this recipe, especially made with home grown tomatoes, brings me back to when I was a kid and Nonie made her 'special bread'.
-I appreciate all the tips and the easy step by step instructions.
+I’m Italian and this recipe, especially made with home grown tomatoes, brings me back to when I was a kid and Nonie made her ‘special bread’.
+I appreciate all the tips and the easy step by step instructions.4 stars

 Carol Heath